juliavdkris/yellowstone/building_shape.md

 ![building shape 1](/assets/img/buildingshape1.jpg){: .mx-auto.d-block :}

-The building shape below has a hiher gravity weight and  makes more sense for our goals.
+The building shape below has a higher gravity weight and  makes more sense for our goals.
 However, there are some strange sections still.

 ![building shape 2](/assets/img/buildingshape2.jpg){: .mx-auto.d-block :}